nf-core/tools/nf_core/pipeline-template/{{cookiecutter.name_noslash}}/.github/CONTRIBUTING.md

 * Fix the bug, and bump version (X.Y.Z+1).
 * A PR should be made on `master` from patch to directly this particular bug.

-## Getting Help
+## Getting help

 For further information/help, please consult the [{{ cookiecutter.name }} documentation](https://nf-co.re/{{ cookiecutter.short_name }}/usage) and don't hesitate to get in touch on the nf-core Slack [#{{ cookiecutter.short_name }}](https://nfcore.slack.com/channels/{{ cookiecutter.short_name }}) channel ([join our Slack here](https://nf-co.re/join/slack)).

-## Pipeline Contribution Conventions
+## Pipeline contribution conventions

 To make the {{ cookiecutter.short_name }} code and processing logic more understandable for new contributors and to ensure quality, we semi-standardise the way the code and other contributions are written.

-### Adding a New Module
+### Adding a new step

-If you wish to contribute a new module, please use the following coding standards:
+If you wish to contribute a new step, please use the following coding standards:

 1. Define the corresponding input channel into your new process from the expected previous process channel
 2. Write the process block (see below).